seraph-foundation/cherub-dex/docs/docs/faq.md

 ## Who are our users?

-Cherub users include traders (individuals and institutions), builders (protocols), and investors (protocols, investors and DAOs).
+Cherub users include traders (individuals and institutions), builders (protocols), and stakers (individuals, institutions, protocols and DAOs).

 ## How does the protocol produce rewards?